Edward-okoto/greenwood-Library-website/README.md

 ![](./img/15.gitcommitbranch.png)
 ![](./img/16..gitbranchpush.png)

-## Raise a PR for the work
+### Raise a PR for the work
-To raise a PR go to the Github, and click  'compare & pull request'
+To raise a PR go to Github, click  `compare & pull request`.
+Add a PR title, description and reviewers (colleagues/TL/Managers) and click `create pull request`

 ![](./img/17..PR.png)

-### Add a PR title and description and add the reviewers (colleagues/TL/Managers)

 ![](./img/18..PR-number2.png)

 After review has been approved then click on the `pull request`,